d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 \vspace{0.4in}

-We will look at the relationship between `Budget` and `Revenue` for movies released in 2016.
+We will look at the relationship between budget and revenue for movies released in 2016.
 Enter the variable name `budget_mil` for xx and `revenue_mil` for yy at line 7 in the `R` script file to create the scatterplot.
 (Note: both variables are measured in "millions of dollars").
-Highlight and run lines 1 - 12.
+Highlight and run lines 1--12.

 ```r